onRuntime/berrygames-cloudberry/README.md

 </div>

 # BerryGames - CloudBerry
-CloudBerry is the Spigot Server API plugin from BerryGames.
+CloudBerry is the Spigot Server API plugin of BerryGames.

 ## Support
 <a href="https://www.patreon.com/onruntime">